hazelcast/hazelcast-reference-manual/src/FailureDetectorConfig.md

 ![image](images/NoteSmall.jpg) ***NOTE:*** _Deadline Failure Detector_ is the default failure detector in Hazelcast.

-### ϕ (Phi) Accrual Failure Detector
+### Phi Accrual Failure Detector

-This is the failure detector based on [The ϕ Accrual Failure Detector' by Hayashibara et al.](https://www.computer.org/csdl/proceedings/srds/2004/2239/00/22390066-abs.html)
+This is the failure detector based on [The Phi Accrual Failure Detector' by Hayashibara et al.](https://www.computer.org/csdl/proceedings/srds/2004/2239/00/22390066-abs.html)

-_ϕ (Phi) Accrual Failure Detector_ keeps track of the intervals between heartbeats in a sliding window of time and measures the mean and variance of these samples and calculates a value of suspicion level (ϕ).
-The value of ϕ (phi) will increase when the period since the last heartbeat gets longer.
+Phi Accrual Failure Detector keeps track of the intervals between heartbeats in a sliding window of time and measures the mean and variance of these samples and calculates a value of suspicion level (Phi).
+The value of phi will increase when the period since the last heartbeat gets longer.
 If the network becomes slow or unreliable, the resulting mean and variance will increase, there will need to be a longer period for which no heartbeat is received before the member is suspected.

 `hazelcast.heartbeat.interval.seconds` and `hazelcast.max.no.heartbeat.seconds` properties will still be used as period of heartbeat messages and deadline of heartbeat messages.
-Since _ϕ (Phi) Accrual Failure Detector_ is adaptive to network conditions, a much lower `hazelcast.max.no.heartbeat.seconds` can be defined than _Deadline Failure Detector_'s timeout.
+Since _Phi Accrual Failure Detector_ is adaptive to network conditions, a much lower `hazelcast.max.no.heartbeat.seconds` can be defined than _Deadline Failure Detector_'s timeout.

-Additional to above two properties, _ϕ (Phi) Accrual Failure Detector_ has three more configuration properties:
+Additional to above two properties, _Phi Accrual Failure Detector_ has three more configuration properties:

-- `hazelcast.heartbeat.phiaccrual.failuredetector.threshold`: This is the ϕ threshold for suspicion.
-After calculated ϕ (phi) exceeds this threshold, a member is considered as unreachable and marked as suspected.
+- `hazelcast.heartbeat.phiaccrual.failuredetector.threshold`: This is the phi threshold for suspicion.
+After calculated phi exceeds this threshold, a member is considered as unreachable and marked as suspected.
 A low threshold allows to detect member crashes/failures faster but can generate more mistakes and cause wrong member suspicions.
 A high threshold generates fewer mistakes but is slower to detect actual crashes/failures.

- `ϕ = 1` means likeliness that we will make a mistake is about `10%`.
-The likeliness is about `1%` with `ϕ = 2`, `0.1%` with `ϕ = 3`, and so on.
-Default ϕ (phi) threshold is 10.
+ `phi = 1` means likeliness that we will make a mistake is about `10%`.
+The likeliness is about `1%` with `phi = 2`, `0.1%` with `phi = 3`, and so on.
+Default phi threshold is 10.

 - `hazelcast.heartbeat.phiaccrual.failuredetector.sample.size`: Number of samples to keep for history.
 Default value is 200.

-- `hazelcast.heartbeat.phiaccrual.failuredetector.min.std.dev.millis`: Minimum standard deviation to use for the normal distribution used when calculating ϕ (phi).
+- `hazelcast.heartbeat.phiaccrual.failuredetector.min.std.dev.millis`: Minimum standard deviation to use for the normal distribution used when calculating phi.
 Too low standard deviation might result in too much sensitivity.

-To use _ϕ (Phi) Accrual Failure Detector_ configuration property `hazelcast.heartbeat.failuredetector.type` should be set to `"phi-accrual"`.
+To use _Phi Accrual Failure Detector_ configuration property `hazelcast.heartbeat.failuredetector.type` should be set to `"phi-accrual"`.

 ```xml
 <hazelcast>